 Wade, my monitor just freeze, can you see it from your own?

 Nelson, would you like to guide me to blah blah blah?

 Use your creativity to build a perfect question based on your situation.
 The clever the question, the more accurate the answer.

 #3 Look back at the hiring agreement

 Some companies will tell you if they monitored the workers.
-It has been written on the hiring agreement or company’s rules.
-If you still have the document, try to read it again carefully, you might find the hidden information you missed.
-But some companies also not clearly telling the employees about this rules.
+It has been written on the hiring agreement or the company’s rules.
+If you still have the document, try to read it again carefully, you might find hidden information you missed.
+But some companies also not clearly telling the employees about this policy.

-If your boss is a good person and appreciates the privacy concern, perhaps he/she happily answer your question as long you didn’t have ‘other’ intentions.
+If your boss is a good person and appreciates the privacy concern, perhaps he/she happily answer your question as long as you don’t have negative intentions.

-There are many ways to tell If someone is monitoring your computer at work, for example by detecting from Task Manager, make a question to the administrator, or look back the hiring agreement document.
-But my point is, don’t procrastinate your duties.
-Do it your job, no matter how hard or bored it’s like.
-Appreciate your job like you can’t live without it.
-In fact, millions of people losing their job every day.
+There are many ways to tell If someone is monitoring your computer at work, for example by detecting from Task Manager, make a question to the administrator, or look back at the hiring agreement document.

 As an employee, obeying the rules is mandatory.
 After all, companies that monitor their employee didn’t mean to infiltrate your freedom of privacy, but rather protecting the work standard and preventing unnecessary problems.